 If I could go anywhere on island, it would be Great Rock Bight.
 It’s the perfect place to spend a Sunday afternoon.
 The beach features spectacular glacial rock deposits left over from the last ice age.
 Geology lessons aside, it’s a nice spot escape the crowds of Edgartown and Oak Bluffs.

 3) Where is your favorite place to eat on the island?

-4) What new habits/hobbies have you picked up or started doing more of since coming to Martha’s Vineyard?
+4) What new habits/hobbies did you pick up or started doing more of since arriving on Martha’s Vineyard?